Olive Kitteridge (miniseries): Episodes

-Reception
+Reception and accolades

 Critical response

 Olive Kitteridge received widespread critical acclaim for its writing, directing, cinematography, and Frances McDormand's central performance as well as those of Jenkins, Murray and Gallagher.
 On review aggregator Rotten Tomatoes, the show has an approval rating of 95% based on 63 reviews, with an average rating of 8.68/10.
 The website's critics consensus reads: "Olive Kitteridges narrative slow burn enhances fascinating performances – and a story worthy of its source material."
 On Metacritic, it has a weighted average score of 89 out of 100, based on 34 critics, indicating "universal acclaim".